Technics SE-A5 Introduction & Description

 Q311 & Q315 replaced with new heat sinks

 I did have one failure on my original SE-A5 in 1997.
 At that time we were living in Sterling VA and I didn't have all my electronics stuff there so I ended up packing it away for a while.
 Eventually in 2003 six years after it broke and some twenty years since first buying it, I finally got around to getting it working again.
 The problem manifested itself as a failure of the protection circuit to switch off after power up.
-Upon2SA1124 Transistor further investigation I found this to be a blown transistor in the left channel, Q311, a 2SA1124 available from DigiKey for the princely sum of 74 cents and appropriately enough made by Panasonic!
+Upon2SA1124 Transistor further investigation I found this to be a blown transistor in the left channel, Q311, a 2SA1124 available from DigiKey for the princely sum of 74 cents.
 This is used as a class A amplifier in the preamp section in front of the class A pre-drive (Q613).
 The whole thing appeared to be fused with all legs being short circuit, so most all of the positive voltage line was connected into the signal path, so the protection circuit activated as there was now a DC potential always at the speaker output.
 To keep things in balance I also changed out Q312 in the other channel and their complementary NPN counterparts Q315 & Q316 (used as current regulators), 2SC2632 devices at just 66 cents each.
-It appeared that all four of these transistors run on the hot side, so I also fitted a small heat sink to each of them to make sure there were no further problems.
-At the time as I didn't have a service manual, I just used a systematic approach of removing each transistor one at a time working from the output transistors back into the amp and testing each one for 2SC2291-Gshort circuits between the legs.
-Another small issue I have noted since using the unit in the U.S.A. is that there is sometimes a small irregular whizing sound from both channels.
+It appeared that all four of these transistors run on the hot side for TO-92 style cases, so I also fitted a small heat sink to each of them to make sure there were no further problems.
+At the time as I didn't have a service manual, I just used a systematic approach of removing each transistor one at a time working from the output transistors back into the amp and testing each one for short circuits between the legs.
+TO-92 heatsink HS251-ND from DigiKey.comYears later in 2017, I had a problem with my other SE-A5.
+This time the protection started to come on after100 ohm for R347 & R348 the amp heated up for a short while, so an intermittent protection fault.
+As this SE-A5 still had the old original transistors for Q311, Q312 and Q315, Q316, I decided to just change those out for new ones and sure enough, that fixed the problem!
+Then, as I now finally have a service manual for the SE-A5, I finally decided to read it, and guess what?
+There is an addendum at the end from 1985 that describes problems with these very transistors and recommends replacing R347 & R348 with 100 ohm resistors rather than the original 68 ohm ones to reduce current flow.
+So now finally, 32 years after Technics first identified this problem, I have finally implemented this change!
+Having said that, my original SE-A5 that just had the new transistors with added heat sinks worked like that for 14 years and probably would have gone on for much longer, so I think that the heat sinks are still a good idea to make sure the SE-A5 keeps on running.
+You can use heat sink HS251-ND from DigiKey.
+You may have to open the jaws a little but they will fit.
+Thanks to Ricardo Mondaca from Chili for sending me that version of the service manual in 2010 and next time I'll make sure to pay more attention to his emails!

+2SC2291-GAnother small issue I have noted since using my U.K. market unit in the U.S.A. is that there is sometimes a small irregular whizing sound from both channels.
 Just as a guess, I decided to disconnect the ground connection from the three core mains cable and the problem went away, so it appeared to be some kind of ground (earth for the English) loop problem.
 As the transformer is fully double insulated and the only places in the case that mains is exposed is at the voltage selector, I decided to just leave it like that.
-The American market version is like that anyhow with the input fuses exposed in

-the same way and only connected with a two core mains cable.
+The American market version is like that anyhow with the input fuses exposed in the same way and only connected with a two core mains cable.
 If you need it I have a copy of the schematic circuit diagram here.
 Another thing I noticed while dismantling the amp to find the Q311 problem, was that the silicone heat sink compound on the back of the power transistors was showing signs of drying up.
 So to rectify that, I removed them all, cleaned them and replaced them again with new compound to prevent any trouble in the future.
 The best place to search for original Technics/Matsushita replacement parts is www.ued.net.
 Another component I have had trouble with in other Technics Amps is the 2SC2291-G, a funky device with 5 legs containing two matched back to back NPN/PNP transistors with a common base terminal, and this is also used in the SE-A5.
 Luckily UED has a page for the device if you need one.
 When it starts to fail it produces a crackling sound on the effected channel.
+Finally the last modification to my SE-A5's has been to replace the old twisting speakers terminals for some new binding posts that can actually accept a modern sized speaker wire as shown above to the right.

 Protection Circuit Diagnostics